angr/archr/README.md

 - GDBServerBow (launches the target in a gdbserver)
 - STraceBow (straces a target)
 - CoreBow (launches the target and retrieves a core)
+- InputFDBow (determines the FD number for user input (in some cases))

 ## Using archr